2.15 Provisions, Contingent Liabilities, Contingent Assets and Commitments

 II Financial Risk Management

-The risk of financial loss to the company if the customer or counter party to the financial instruments fails to meet its contractual obligations and arises principality from the company's receivables, treasury operations and other operations that are in the nature of lease.
+The risk of financial loss to the company If the customer or counter party to the financial Instruments falls to meet Its contractual obligations and arises principal from the company's receivables, treasury operations and other operations that are in the nature of lease.

 1a) Receivables